So, What's Mist?

 To compete in MIST (Muslim Interscholastic Tournament), students must be:

 A high school student (private, public, home school).
 Thirteen year olds by the first day the tournament, are permitted to compete: write an essay on why you believe you should start competing this year, and email it here.
-The application deadline for MIST 2016 has passed.

 Of any faith.
 MIST is a great educational opportunity for anyone who is interested in broadening their socio-environmental knowledge.
 Our topics and workshops are geared towards developing critical thinking skills while promoting a greater understanding of Islam.
 At the same time, most competitions surround talents in writing, art, debate, math, research, and so much more - everyone can get involved!
 MIST encourages people of all different faiths and backgrounds to be a part of their high school MIST team.